KrauseFx/krausefx.com/_posts/2022-08-14-in-app-browsers.md

 Click on the `Yes` or `None` on the above table to see a screenshot of the app.
 If any of the above apps were updated to address those concerns, please reach out to me ([privacy@krausefx.com](mailto:privacy@krausefx.com)), so I can update the table.

+**Important**: Just because an app injects JavaScript into external websites, doesn't mean they're doing anything malicious.
+There is no way for us to know the full details on what kind of data each in-app browser collects, or how the data is being transfered or used.
+This publication is stating the JavaScript commands that get executed by each app, as well as describing what effect each of those commands might have.
+For more background on the risks of in-app browsers, check out [last week's publication](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser).

 ## iOS Apps that use Safari

 The apps below follow Apple's recommendation of using Safari or SFSafariViewController for viewing external websites.
 More context on this in the [original article](https://krausefx.com/blog/ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser).